Aman-Rahaman/movie-recommendation-system/README.md

 # Movie-recommendation-system
-A project as part of 1D111110 Software engineering project at IIT Palakkad This is a recommendation system which recommends five similar movies based on the movie you enter using python.
+A project as part of 1D111110 Software engineering project at IIT Palakkad.
+This is a recommendation system which recommends five similar movies based on the movie you enter using python.
 # Installation
 The following modules shall be installed in order to use this system: